 Climatic conditions are paramount for cover design.
 Figure 1 shows annual precipitation and potential evaporation for several locations, and demonstrates the range of variations.
 Moisture availability will control the approach to cover design.
-It is widely known that current practice is to design covers to be barrier systems in wet climates and store/release systems in semi-arid regions.
+It is widely known that current practice is to design covers to be barrier systems in wet climates and store/release systems in semiarid regions.
 Store/release cover systems have been adopted as best practice for some parts of Australia.
-Barrier-type cover systems in the United States.
+Barrier-type cover systems have been used extensively for landfill systems in the United States.
 Store/release covers and barrier covers rely on the physical properties of the soil within the different zones of their profile.
 Figure 2 illustrates the near surface profile of the soil cover environment.
 The profile consists of an active upper layer that supports the surface biosphere.
 This layer hosts biomass, organic nutrients and microbial communities.
 Large fluctuations in both temperature and water content prevail.
 The active layer is of greatest importance with respect to the performance of store/release covers as plant transpiration is critical to proper cover performance.
-In the case of barriertype covers, which must maintain specific engineering properties with respect to permeability and high water retention, the barrier layer must be situated below the active zone.
+In the case of barrier-type covers, which must maintain specific engineering properties with respect to permeability and high water retention, the barrier layer must be situated below the active zone.

-Figure 1: Global variation in annual precipitation and potential evaporation.
+FIG 1 - Global variation in annual precipitation and potential evaporation.

-Figure 2: Appropriate concepts for the design of a soil cover system.
+FIG 2 - Appropriate concepts for the design of a soil cover system.

 The thickness of the active zone is dictated by climate, soil type and vegetation.
 The active zone may be less than 0.5 m thick, as in the temperate rain forests of British Columbia, Canada near White Rock, shown in Figure 3.
 Alternatively, the active zone may be greater than 3 m thick, as observed in the semi-arid region of southern Saskatchewan, Canada, shown in Figure 4.
 It is interesting to note that both soils shown in Figures 3 and 4 are a silty clay matrix glacial till located along the 49th parallel.
 Furthermore, the value of potential evaporation at both locations is approximately 1000 mm per annum.
-The difference in the thickness of the active zone occurs as a result of the difference in rainfall (1000 mm in White Rock versus 400 mm at the southern Saskatchewan location) together with differences in the mean annual temperatures of 15°C (ranging between 0°C and 30°C) versus 5°C (ranging between -40°C and + 40°C), respectively.
-It can be seen that the soil profile shown in Figure 4 exhibits extensive fracturing associated with desiccation and freeze/thaw cycling.
+The difference in the thickness of the active zone occurs as a result of the difference in rainfall (1000 mm in White Rock versus 400 mm at the southern Saskatchewan location) together with differences in the mean annual temperatures of 15°C (ranging between 0°C and 30°C) versus 5°C (ranging between -40°C and + 40°C) respectively.
+It can be seen that the soil profile shown in Figure 4 exhibits extensive fracturing associated with desiccations and freeze/thaw cycling.
 Clearly, any attempt to construct a barrier layer within the upper 3 m of this profile would result in a failure.
 In general, the primary mechanism for failure of barrier-type cover systems is that the active zone penetrates the barrier layer.
-Repeated cycles of wetting and
+Repeated cycles of wetting and drying as well as freezing and thawing produce environmental fatigue in the barrier layer.
+Highly plastic clays have the highest sensitivity to these stresses and develop a nuggety, fractured structure in the active layer, as shown in Figure 5, resulting in values of in situ hydraulic conductivity three and sometimes four orders of magnitude greater than the value measured in a compacted state in the laboratory.